Since 2017

 Step 26

-27. Meanwhile, prepare the second mousse layer using milk chocolate.
-The ingredients are exactly the same as for the first layer, except the chocolate is now milk chocolate instead of dark.
-Soak the gelatin in milk and chill the cream in the refrigerator.
+27. I make the second mousse from milk chocolate.
+The same ingredients, only the chocolate is milk chocolate.
+I pour milk over the gelatin and put the cream in the refrigerator.

 Step 27